Coderwelsch/FHP-IO-Expression-Mirror/readme.md

 # FHP - Expression Mirror Project
-WebGl (threejs) based evolution simulation by using face expression tracking data
+WebGl (threejs) based evolution simulation by using face expression tracking data.

 ## Take a look
 [Online Demo](http://projects.coderwelsch.com/fhp/io-expression-mirror/)

-There are currently just some states implemented, but more will coming soon (and pink flamingos, of course, too)!
+There are currently just some states (60%) implemented, but more will coming soon.

-### Different States:
+### The States:
 State 1: Death Valley
 ![State 1](doc/assets/state-1.jpg)